mumtahena/GFRN_signatures/README.md

 # GFRN_signatures

-This repository presents all analyses done for the paper "Genomic signature networks identify unique growth phenotypes and predict drug response in breast cancer patients." `ASSIGN` folder describes pathway prediction generation in cell lines and in patient samples.`GFRN_characterization_in_breast_cancer_Final.Rmd`script has code for all the results described in the paper.
+This repository presents all analyses done for the paper "Discrete growth and survival phenotypes link to apoptotic mechanism and drug response in breast cancer." `ASSIGN` folder describes pathway prediction generation in cell lines and in patient samples.`GFRN_characterization_in_breast_cancer_Final.Rmd`script has code for all the results described in the paper.

 # Datasets